porscheofficial/distribution_and_volume_based_isolation_forest/README.md

 # Reproduction instructions

-This directory contains the code required to reproduce the results presented in the submission "Distribution and volume based scoring for Isolation Forests".
+This directory contains the code required to reproduce the results presented in the paper "Distribution and volume based scoring for Isolation Forests".

 ## Setup